itsdotbmp/Undergraduate-Pilot-Training/sortie-1/training.md

 # DCS Undergraduate Pilot Training Program
 ## Sortie 1 Training Package
 ### About this Sortie
-This is our first sortie of the DCS UPT Program, It will be used to assess where the Cadet pilot is in their skills, as well as begin introducing the standards of operations (SOPs) that we expect to be used in our unit.
+This is our first sortie of the DCS UPT Program, It will be used to assess where the Cadet pilot is in their skills, as well as begin introducing the standards of operations (SOPs) in the 3or4 VFW.

-All of the training materials are open and accessable for anyone at any point, as well as our grading guidelines and instructor information.
-Please feel free to view any of this information to help learn the skills and processes that we use.
-Please note that some of these processes may differ from how they may be used in a specific airframe or situation, they are not intended to be completely accurate or fully encompassing, instead they are a foundation we use to build all other skills on.

-It is your responsibility as a Cadet to ensure you have reviewed this information and understand it before scheduling a sortie with your IP.
-We realize some of this information may be stuff that you already are familure with, we have tried to ensure that any important information is appropriately highlited.
-If you have questions or are unclear about anything please reach out to your fellow cadets or IPs to get clarification or help.
-We encourage cadets to practice the skilsl learned for these sorties together as well.
+It is your responsibility, as a Cadet, to ensure you have reviewed this information and understand it before scheduling a sortie with your IP.
+If you have questions, or are unclear about anything, please reach out to an IP to get clarification or help.
+Grading criteria is available below for viewing.
+Flying with your fellow Cadets is a great way to prepare for UPT sorties, and we highly encourage it.

 More information on our Training Program can be found [here](training_program).